We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Discontinue use of your neti pot if it stings your nostrils, causes ear pain, or doesn’t improve symptoms.

-- Talk to a pediatrician before using the neti pot on a young child.
+- Talk with a pediatrician before using the neti pot on a young child.

-- Don’t use a neti pot on an infant.
+- Do NOT use a neti pot on an infant.

 Preparing a solution for a neti pot can be done at home.

-When doing so, it’s important to use the right type and temperature of water.
+When doing so, it’s important to use the right water type and temperature.
 Some water can carry organisms that may be harmful to you.

 There are several types of water safe to use in a neti pot:

-- distilled or sterile water available for purchase from a store
+- Distilled or sterile water.
+This will be available for purchase from a store or online.

-- tap water that’s been boiled for several minutes and cooled to a lukewarm temperature, which you can store up to a day in advance
+- Boiled tap water.
+However, this is only safe to use if it’s been boiled for several minutes and cooled to a lukewarm temperature.
+You can store tap water prepared this way up to 1 day in advance.

-- water that’s been filtered using a specifically designed filter with an absolute pore size of 1 micron or less to capture infectious organisms
+- Water that’s been filtered using a specifically designed filter.
+This filter must have an absolute pore size of 1 micron or less to capture infectious organisms.

 Don’t use surface water or water straight from the tap in a neti pot.
-If you’re concerned about the safety of your water, always use distilled water.
+If you’re concerned about the safety of your water, it’s best to use distilled water.

 Follow these steps to create your saline solution:

-- Add 1 teaspoon of kosher, pickling, or canning salt to a 16-ounce glass of lukewarm water.
+- Add 1 teaspoon of kosher, pickling, Epsom, or canning salt to a 16-ounce glass of boiled water cooled to a lukewarm temperature.

-- Add 1/2 teaspoon of baking soda to the glass.
+- Add 1/2 teaspoon of baking soda to the glass (optional).

 - Stir the solution.

-You can store the remaining solution at room temperature for up to two days.
+You can store the remaining solution at room temperature for up to 2 days.

 If your nostrils sting for any reason after using this solution with the neti pot, use half the salt when making another batch.